pingcap/docs-cn/sql-statements/sql-statement-admin-show-ddl.md

     - `synced`: indicates that the operation has been executed successfully and all TiDB instances have been synchronized to this state.
     - `rollback done`: indicates that the operation has failed and the rollback has been completed.
     - `rollingback`: indicates that the operation has failed and is rolling back.
     - `cancelling`: indicates that the operation is being canceled.
-This state only appears when you use the `ADMIN CANCEL DDL JOBS` command to cancel the DDL job.
+This state only appears when you use the [`ADMIN CANCEL DDL JOBS`](/sql-statements/sql-statement-admin-cancel-ddl.md) command to cancel the DDL job.
+    - `paused`: indicates that the operation has been paused.
+This state only appears when you use the [`ADMIN PAUSED DDL JOBS`](/sql-statements/sql-statement-admin-pause-ddl.md) command to pause the DDL job.
+You can use the [`ADMIN RESUME DDL JOBS`](/sql-statements/sql-statement-admin-resume-ddl.md) command to resume the DDL job.

 </CustomContent>